cat-anna/MoonGlare/Doc/LuaScripts/configuration.md

 ## Basic runtime configuration

-Structure can be accessed via `require "RuntimeConfiguration"` only from init.lua scripts
+Structure can be accessed via `require "RuntimeConfiguration"` only from init.lua scripts.

 Example:
 ```lua